Richard John Brown (1887-1949)Subject

 No.1978 Private Richard John Brown

 Richard John Brown did not serve overseas in the Great War.
-He was discharged from the A.I.F. before he embarked, as “Services not Needed”.
+He was discharged from the A.I.F. before he embarked, as “Services no longer needed”.
 No details were given.

 Richard John Brown was born in 1886 to John Brown and Winifred Walsh at Kyneton in Central Victoria.
 He was possibly an only child.